Shadows of the Cities

 - …So they’re actually in charge? -Silk

-- They’re advisers, so pretty much, yeah.
-I wouldn’t tell Sweet Feng that for a pound of dragon scales though. -Shih
+- Pretty much, yeah.
+I wouldn’t tell Sweet Feng that though. -Shih

 The significant presence of the Japanacorps in the Missiplex has brought with them the desire for all manner of vice.
 BTLs, Bunraku parlors, and the like form the basis of their cash flow, though they own what Law Enforcement describe as “A shocking number of legitimate businesses with little to no criminal activity on site.”